inovatitecnologia/OpenJur/README.md

  The OpenJur is an administration OpenSource system for lawyers and law firms of any size.

-## The project
+## The Project

- This is an project to do the best software for law business.
-And we need financial and business knowledge help.
+ This is a project to design the best software for business law.
+We need financial and business knowledge assistance for this project.

  To financial help you can donate with PayPal: